-The difference is that in order to download these images you need to prove you have a legitimate Windows 7 license key.
-If you owned a version of retail Windows 7, enter them in the Product Key box on the site and verify it.
+If you owned a version of a retail copy of Windows 7, enter them in the Product Key box on the site and verify it.
 However, if you can’t find the key anymore, this NirSoft’s ProductKey utility should be able to help.

-Once Microsoft verified your product key, you can download the ISO image files directly from Microsoft and use one of these bootable USB tool to put the image on a USB flash drive.
+Once you downloaded the ISO image files directly from Microsoft, use one of these bootable USB tools to put the image on a USB flash drive.
 And you are ready to go to start installing Windows from scratch on your computer.